-The Beginners Guide To Rental Properties
+The Beginners Guide To Investing in Rental Properties

 Rental properties come in a variety of shapes and sizes, and the options for your next investment is truly endless.
 If you’re first starting out in the real estate business, and more specifically in with rental income, it can be a daunting task to start.
 What should you consider first?
 At Own It Detroit we’ve broken down the steps to make things a little easier to organize, and get you back on the market!

-Things To Consider
+Things To Consider When Looking at Rental Properties

 When you’re looking into a rental property, there are a few characteristics that you should consider before purchasing.
 These are not necessarily listed in any particular order, as each area may hold different weight based on the investor.